 It is recommended that all students go through the Advising department.
 For Science Advising, please make an appointment with Science Advisor Jonny Diehl (call 425-564-2321 for an appointment).

 General advice based on area of study:

 Most likely you will need a science lab course for distribution credits.
 You should choose a chemistry course based on your interests and level of preparation.
 Most students would take CHEM 100 (5 cr., no lab) or CHEM& 110 (6 cr., lab) – these courses assume no previous knowledge of chemistry and do not have math prerequisites.

 It is recommended that you take math (and English) before taking chemistry.
 Most programs will require CHEM& 121 (specifically designed for health majors) but some programs (B.S.N.) may require CHEM& 161, a course designed for science and engineering majors.
-Check and make sure – the expectations for these two courses are very different. ***Pre-professional health students (pre-meds, pre-dental, pre-pharmacy, pre-vet) should take CHEM& 140 and/or CHEM& 161 (see below).
+Check with your intended program – the expectations for these two courses are very different. ***Pre-professional health students (pre-meds, pre-dental, pre-pharmacy, pre-vet) should take CHEM& 140 and/or CHEM& 161 (see below).

 Most likely you will start off with CHEM& 161 if you’ve had chemistry in high school (or a previous chem course in college) and sufficient math (placement into Math 141).

 If you haven’t had any previous chemistry courses in high school or college, you should start with CHEM& 121 or Chem& 140, which is a prep course for specifically for CHEM& 161.

 If you‘ve had previous college chemistry courses (equivalent to our CHEM& 121/CHEM& 140) and you’ve had math courses (precalculus), then submit these transcripts to the online prerequisite check to get cleared: www.bellevuecollege.edu/services/prereq-check-form (allow 5-7 days for the request)